-- Current issues that healthcare leaders need to know. - Best practices that can be emulated by other organizations. - Relevant laws and regulations to be considered. - Challenges and complexities of delivering healthcare in the U.S.
+- Current issues that healthcare leaders need to know. - Best practices that can be emulated by other health professionals. - Relevant laws, regulations, and healthcare reforms. - Needed levels of education, credentialing requirements including licensure and certification. - Employment opportunities from the Bureau of Labor Statistics, workplace environments and career growth potential.